 As the programming cable the cheap USB to TTL adapter have done a great job for me.
 Search in Ebay for “USB to TTL Arduino” and you’ll get a ton of choices, here’s a example:

 Wiring of programmer to Arduino is as follows:

 Cable White <-> Arduino Tx

 I usually do not solder any pins to Arduino, instead I have 4 pins in the cable and simply put them into Arduino programming holes and apply some pressure while uploading.
 Makes a neater end result.

 Q: How to know if Arduino is 3.3V or 5V, nothing is marked?

-A: This is sometimes an issue, chinese manufacturers rarely mark the version on the PCB even if there is checkboxes available.
+A: This is sometimes an issue, Chinese manufacturers rarely mark the version on the PCB even if there is checkboxes available on the back of PCB.
 But this is easy, power up the Arduino with nothing connected and measure between VCC and GND, answer is right there.

 Q: How to program the sensors?